Poulton Chapel: Archaeological investigation

-The site has been under investigation since 1995, first by a joint venture between Chester Archaeological Services and Liverpool University, then later by the Poulton Research Project, who have been digging both the immediate chapel environs and a number of other features in the vicinity.
+The site has been under investigation since 1995, first by a joint venture between Chester Archaeological Services and Liverpool John Moores University, then later by the Poulton Research Project, who have been digging both the immediate chapel environs and a number of other features in the vicinity.

 In 2006 the site featured in a Time Team programme called "The Abbey Habit".
 The weekend dig failed to find any evidence of the location of the abbey, but did establish that an abbey grange, known later as Poulton Hall, was approximately 500 metres from the chapel.

 Professor Mick Aston proposed the theory that the chapel was a "Capella ad Portem", or chapel by the gate; a chapel that could be used by the local population who could not access the abbey chapel.
 Other such chapels exist, such as St. Stephens at Bordesley Abbey in Worcestershire.

 The mediaeval graveyard burials are still being uncovered and eight hundred plus burials have so far been excavated (as of 2015).

 In addition to the chapel itself, archaeologists have uncovered Roman ditches which have surrendered a wide range of Roman artefacts, suggesting a high status Roman building on the site and linking the Roman presence to the Legio XX Valeria Victrix at Chester.

 Furthermore, Iron Age occupation of the site has also been established, with a number of round house ditches having been excavated and a large number of others identified by geophysical survey.
 Dr Kevin Cootes, site director, believes that the assemblage of animal bone and VCP strongly suggests that the site was being used for meat production, preservation (by salting) and trade.